-EVs are only one percent of the U.S. market, but the industry consensus projects EVs will increase their market share, it is just a matter of how quickly.
-Bloomberg New Energy Finance projects EVs will be around 10 percent of the market in the mid-2020s and over 50 percent by 2040.
+While EVs are only 1% of the U.S. market, there is industry consensus that EVs will increase their market share, it is just a matter of how quickly this will happen.
+Bloomberg New Energy Finance projects EVs will be around 10% of the global market in the mid-2020s and over 50% 2040.
 EV growth will be driven by a variety of factors.

 Cost Competitiveness: Cost is one of the biggest hurdles for EVs.
 Analysts project this disadvantage will disappear as the price of batteries declines.
-By 2030, EV powertrains are expected to reach price parity with ICE powertrains.
+By 2030, EV powertrains are expected to reach price parity with internal combustion engine (ICE) powertrains.
 EVs become even more price competitive when fuel and maintenance savings are considered.

 Major Actors Investing in EVs: It is not just industry analysts who are projecting a shift to EVs.
 Automotive companies, suppliers, governments and investors all see EVs as an opportunity.
 Key stakeholders are setting ambitious EV targets and backing them up with pledges of massive investments.
-As of January 2018, global automakers pledged over \$90 billion in spending on EVs and hybrids.1
+As of January 2019, global automakers have pledged over \$300 billion in spending on electrification.1

-Complements Mobility Trends: EVs will be aided by the growth of ride hailing and autonomous vehicles (AV).
-EV fuel and maintenance savings are best realized with highly utilized fleet vehicles and EVs provide the higher power and greater energy storage necessary for AVs.
+Complements Mobility Trends: EVs will be aided by the growth of ride hailing and autonomous vehicles (AVs).
+EV fuel and maintenance savings are best realized with highly utilized fleet vehicles and EVs provide the greater power and energy storage necessary for AVs.